 The engine instruments give the pilot information about the health of the engine and how it is performing during the flight.
 This information is also required to keep the engine running within the specified operating limits so that it will remain reliable throughout its lifetime.

 Engine data monitoring and logging tools create a history of data in which trends can be detected, this is helpful with preventive maintenance and keeping the engine running for years to come.

 Some common instruments you will find in the cockpit are: RPM, pressure and temperature gauges; fuel level and flow gauges are sometimes integrated in one unit.
 In multi-engined aircraft there is usually a set of gauges available per engine stacked next to each other.

 Accurate engine monitoring is very important to keep the engine running within its limits so as to ensure a safe flight.
 RPM, pressure and temperature limitations may not be exceeded at any time.
 If you are able too: keep a running log of engine parameters noting them on set intervals.
 Using a smart phone images can be taken quite simple.

-Older aircraft have a mechanical cable driven tachometer, inside the instrument are a couple of flyweights to which a pointer is attached indicating RPM.
+Older aircraft have a mechanical, cable driven tachometer.
+Inside the instrument are a couple of flyweights to which a pointer is attached indicating RPM.
 These are not very common in newer modern aircraft anymore.
 Later types have the cable attached to a magnet which rotates inside a aluminum cup.